Catherine J. Ross

 Washington, District Of Columbia 20052

-In 2015-2016, Professor Ross will be a Visiting Scholar at the Harvard School of Education.
+In 2015-2016, Professor Ross was a Visiting Scholar at the Harvard School of Education.
 She was a Member of the School of Social Science at the Institute for Advanced Study at Princeton from 2008-2009.
 Professor Ross has taught as a visiting professor at the University of Pennsylvania, Boston College (where she held joint appointments in the School of Education and the History Department) and St. John’s School of Law in New York.

 Prior to entering legal academia, Professor Ross was a litigator at Paul, Weiss, Rifkind, Wharton & Garrison in New York, where she won major impact litigation on behalf of the city’s homeless population.
 Before attending Yale Law School, Professor Ross was on the faculty of the Yale Child Study Center, and the Bush Center on Child Development and Social Policy at Yale.